drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Data Collection: NMR Spectroscopy
 *[NMR]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.

-NMR techniques and electron diffraction have recently been used but are limited to small proteins (up to 100-120 amino acids).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/data-collection-nmr-spectroscopy-70558512'><i class='fa fa-play' aria-hidden='true'></i></button>NMR techniques and electron diffraction have recently been used but are limited to small proteins (up to 100-120 amino acids).
 *[NMR]: An analytical method that allows the spectroscopic detection of structural information of molecules.
 It requires the application of a strong magnetic field.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer